Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer
+July11, the Red Alert's UI satisfied 90% of SeeLayer content and operation interface.
+Beautiful art design, they spent much time on it, respect.

 July9, well, if you don't know how to draw a UI, try to learn from a game.
 I've played Red Alert more than 21 years, the moment i need a menu and a tool bar, Yuri's Revenge inspire me.
 The voice could add on.